5 Anthropic Soils

 AO - MĀORI ANTHROPIC SOILS

 These soils are attributed to Māori cultural activity, such as Māori-initiated construction or burial, gardening and horticultural practice, or signs of customary resource activity.
-Māori Anthropic Soils occur throughout New Zealand, at sites where Māori cultural activity has significantly altered the soil profile, through alteration, excavation and/or redistribution of soil from original sites.
-Examples include pā sites, trenches, cultural fortifications, villages (papa kāinga), burial sites (ūrupa).
-For gardening, horticulture, and cropping soil management practices result in the addition of local mineral material (e.g., rock fragments and sand) or the addition of organic or biogenic material (e.g., seaweed, charcoal, ash, shells), to ameliorate and enhance the physical, chemical, and biological properties of a soil (e.g., soil fertility, drainage, aeration, temperature).
+Māori Anthropic Soils occur throughout New Zealand, at sites where Māori cultural activity has significantly altered the soil profile, mainly through redistribution of soil from original sites (excavation combined with fill).
+Examples include pā sites, trenches, terraces, cultural fortifications, papa kāinga (villages), ūrupa (burial sites).
+For gardening, horticulture, and cropping soil management practices result in the addition of local mineral material (e.g., rock fragments and sand) or the addition of organic or biogenic material (e.g., seaweed, charcoal, [fire] ash, shells), to ameliorate and enhance the physical, chemical, and biological properties of a soil (e.g., soil fertility, drainage, aeration, temperature).
 Customary resource activity often results in waste material altering soils and landforms (e.g., middens).

 AOA

-Soils with a horizon containing Māori artefacts or other manufactured material (e.g., some middens), or a horizon resulting from excavation and redistribution of soil material for construction purposes (e.g., Pā sites, fortifications, burial sites), greater than a combined thickness of 30 cm within 90 cm of the mineral soil surface.
+Māori Anthropic Soils with a horizon containing Māori artefacts or other manufactured material (e.g., some middens), or a horizon resulting from excavation and redistribution of soil material for construction purposes (e.g., pā sites, fortifications, ūrupa).

 Artefact Māori Anthropic Soils